 Eric Clapton CBE is an English rock and blues guitarist, singer, and songwriter, widely considered one of the most important and influential guitarists of all time.
 A member of the 1960s blues influenced rock and roll band The Yardbirds, he later formed the power trio ‘Cream’ and joined John Mayall’s Bluesbreakers, the clearing house for guitarists.

-Clapton, who played the lead guitar in 1968 on George Harrison’s ‘While My Guitar Gently Weeps’, became infatuated with his close friend Harrison’s wife Pattie Boyd.
-When she, at first, spurned his advances he co-wrote ‘Layla’, inspired by Clapton's reading of the classic Persian unrequited love story, the epic poem Layla and Manjun.
+The lyrics of Clapton’s song ‘Layla’ in this painting unites the man and stage persona.
+Clapton became infatuated with his close friend George Harrison’s wife Pattie Boyd.
+When she, at first, spurned his advances he co-wrote ‘Layla’, inspired by his reading of the classic Persian unrequited love story, the epic poem Layla and Manjun.